-Just Imagine Day Nursery and Out of School Club – Maldon
+Just Imagine Day Nursery and Out of School Club – Wickford – Station Avenue

-Just Imagine Day Nursery is a well-established childcare provider in Essex.
+Just Imagine Day Nursery is a well-established childcare provider in Wickford.

-We provide daily and sessional childcare for children aged 2 to 5 years of age Monday to Friday for 52 weeks of the year (we are closed for public bank holidays).
+We provide daily and sessional childcare for children aged 6 weeks to 5 years of age Monday to Friday for 52 weeks of the year (we are closed for public bank holidays).
 We have 3 separate rooms which cater for 0-2 year old, 2-3 year olds and 3-5 year olds.
 All rooms are on ground level.

 Our aim is to provide a happy, homely and loving environment for all children in our care.